lisyarus/blog/_posts/2022-10-15-audio-mixing.md

 ### The implementation

 First, I decided that the whole library will work with samples as `float` values, and the engine will encode them into `int16` at the very end.
-I've decided on the sampling frequency of 44100 Hz and a buffer size of 256 samples (times 2 channels), meaning the worst delay for a new sound should be around 5ms, i.e. less than a frame for a screen 60Hz refresh rate.
+I've decided on the sampling frequency of 44100 Hz and a buffer size of 256 samples (times 2 channels), meaning the worst delay for a new sound should be around 5ms, i.e. less than a frame for a typical 60Hz screen refresh rate.

 The **stream** interface is the core of the library, so let's discuss it first.
 It is remarkably simple: